KevKibe/African-Whisper/README.md

 # Access different parts of the output
 transcription.text  # The entire text transcription.
-transcription.chunks  # List of individual text chunks with timestamps. transcription.time_stamps  # List of timestamps for each chunk. transcription.chunk_texts  # List of texts for each chunk.
+transcription.chunks  # List of individual text chunks with timestamps. transcription.timestamps  # List of timestamps for each chunk. transcription.chunk_texts  # List of texts for each chunk.

 ```